 - Cuddle your baby.
 Hold the baby pressed close to you in your arms.
 Try using a front pack.
 You may also try swaddling, which is wrapping your baby in a blanket.
-When you swaddle your baby, keep the blanket loose around the hips and legs.
-If the legs are wrapped tightly or straight, hip problems may develop.
-Keep a close eye on your baby to make sure he or she doesn't get too warm.
+When you swaddle your baby:

-- Change his or her position.
+- Change their position.
 Hold your baby so that you put gentle pressure on the belly.
-Try placing your baby over your knee or with his or her belly over your lower arm and head at your elbow.
+Try placing your baby over your knee or with their belly over your lower arm and their head at your elbow.

-- Sometimes a walk outside in a front pack or stroller can change a baby's mood.
-Some parents find that their baby is soothed by riding in the car.
+- Take your baby for a walk or ride.
+Sometimes a walk outside in a front pack or stroller can change a baby's mood.
+Some babies are soothed by riding in the car.

-- Bathe your baby.
-If your baby likes the water, try giving him or her a warm bath.
+- If your baby likes the water, try giving them a warm bath.

 When should you call for help?

-- Your baby has been shaken, has a change in his or her level of consciousness, or has trouble breathing.
+- Your baby has been shaken, has a change in their level of consciousness, or has trouble breathing.

 Call your doctor now or seek immediate medical care if:

-- Your baby cries in a strange manner or for a very long time.
+- Your baby cries in a strange way or for a very long time.